Skip to content

 About Me

-My name is Paul Feigenbaum.
-I’m an Associate Professor of Writing and Rhetoric at the University of Buffalo.
-Communicating with other teachers—whether they are long-timers or new to the job—about teaching is what I enjoy most about my job.
+I’m an Associate Professor and Director of the Academic and Professional Writing Program at the University of Buffalo.
+Communicating with other teachers—whether they are long-timers or new to the job—about teaching is what I enjoy most about this profession.
 In creating this blog, I hope to have similar conversations with wider audiences of teachers.

 Opening statement